 2. The officer in the marked police vehicle will inform Communications he is in position to take over for the unmarked vehicle as either the primary or secondary officer.

-4. Due to the management and decision-making role of a supervisor who may be operating an unmarked vehicle, his continued participation in a pursuit is not subject to the restrictions outlined above in sections II.
+4. Due to the management and decision-making role of a supervisor who may be operating an unmarked vehicle, their continued participation in a pursuit is not subject to the restrictions outlined above in sections II.
 C. 1-3.

 D. If a police motorcycle unit initiates a pursuit, the officer shall maintain visible contact with the vehicle being pursued, if possible and safe, until such time as a marked patrol car is able to take up the pursuit.
-At that point, the motorcycle officer shall terminate his participation in the pursuit and follow the route to its end in a manner consistent with a Code 2 response.
+At that point, the motorcycle officer shall terminate their participation in the pursuit and follow the route to its end in a manner consistent with a Code 2 response.

 F. No vehicles other than those assigned shall become involved as trail units or perform any other active function, unless approved by the acknowledging supervisor.